The Synthetic Absorption Line Spectral Almanac (SALSA): Methods

 { }

 Some simulations place gas, particular star-forming gas, on an effective equation of state, and this motivates additional care.
 For example, star-forming gas cells in the TNG model adopt a two-phase pressurization model \citep{springel03}.
 In this case we explicitly divide each such cell into its cold-phase and hot-phase components, and include both as absorbing media.
 To do so we calculate the (density dependent) mass fraction of the hot and cold components, as well as the temperature of the hot phase \citep{springel03}.
 In general, the hot phase contains only a small fraction of mass (that is assumed to occupy the majority of the cell volume): roughly 10\% at the star-formation threshold density of $n_{\rm H} \simeq 0.1 \rm{cm}^{-3}$.
 This fraction decreases to $\lesssim 1$\% towards higher density.
 The temperature of the hot phase increases asymptotically from $\sim 10^5$\,K at $n_{\rm H} \simeq 0.1 \rm{cm}^{-3}$ to $\sim 10^8$\,K at high density.
 As a result, it can host high ionization states of metals, as expected in the hot ISM of galaxies.
-We caution that, despite this modeling, simulations invoking effective multi-phase ISM models such as \citet{springel03} are intrinsically limited within star-forming gas.
+We caution that, despite this modeling, simulations invoking effective multi-phase ISM models such as \citet{springel03} have limitations within star-forming gas that must be considered with care, and that the absorption arising from this gas is sensitive to sub-grid model choices.